News Literacy

 “Wait a minute?!” is about the moment when you stop yourself to be skeptical of the information you just heard.
 “Is this real?
 Should I share it?
 Let me investigate, first!”

-ATMI and our partners are working to help students, teachers, journalists and community leaders navigate news literacy!
+ATMI youth and our partners are working to help students, teachers, journalists and community leaders navigate news literacy!
 If you would like ATMI to provide a news literacy presentation to your classroom or workplace, connect with resources, be a news literacy presenter or know more information on the topic, fill out this form and we’ll be in touch!

 Thank you to our partners: the Alaska Humanities Forum, the National Endowment for the Humanities and the University of Alaska Department of Journalism and Public Communications.